The story behind Murano glass

 Murano wall lamps

-Murano wall lamps or Murano 'plafoniera' as they are also called are a hemisphere with a base in white or brass which is individually mounted on the wall with screws, after which the half glass sphere is mounted on a base with 3-4 screws which grip the mouthpiece of the lamp.
-The Murano wall lamps come in many colors and sizes, but the most common size is with a diameter of between 30 and 40 centimeters.
+Murano wall lamps or Murano 'ceiling' as they are also called are a hemisphere with a base in white or brass which is individually mounted on the wall with screws, after which the half glass sphere is mounted on a base with 3-4 screws which grip the mouthpiece of the lamp.
+The Murano wall lamps come in many colors and sizes, but the most common size with a diameter of between 30 and 40 centimeters.
 Furthermore, they are typically found with a single E27 socket, but can sometimes also be found with 2-3 sockets if the diameter is large enough to accommodate it.

 The Murano wall lamp was originally produced as a ceiling lamp, but is mostly used on the wall in the Nordics.
-However, we ourselves have a couple in the ceiling of our kitchen, where we have a lower ceiling and therefore cannot have a pendant hanging.
-This type of lamp is therefore more versatile.
+However, we ourselves have a couple in the ceiling in the kitchen, where we have a lower ceiling and therefore cannot have a pendant hanging. this type of lamp is therefore more versatile.
 Use it in the entrance hall, next to the bed, in the bathroom or integrate it into a picture wall.
 The base is mounted completely flat on the wall or in the ceiling, which means that the lamp itself does not take up too much space in the room and is therefore ideal for narrow corridors or low-ceilinged rooms or possibly as bedside lamps.
 In any case, we have found two wonderful vintage Murano wall lamps with a pink swirl for our bedroom.

 The wall lamps are most often found with a classic white swirl and we are sometimes lucky and can find them with a Murano sticker on them.